dijaykumar/CE7-Grp3-CapstoneProject/README.md

 **Phase 1: AWS Console Implementation**

 In the first phase, the team will manually create and configure essential AWS resources using the AWS Management Console.
-These resources will include a Virtual Private Cloud (VPC), security groups, CloudWatch dashboards, and alarms.
+These resources will include a Virtual Private Cloud (VPC), Internet Gateway, Subnet, Security Group, EC2 Instance, CloudWatch dashboard, alarms, and more.
 The goal of this phase is to establish a functional monitoring setup and gain a deeper understanding of the AWS services involved.

 ![image](https://github.com/user-attachments/assets/4374b7df-daaf-4107-9a67-e946e66d141e)